 If your home is under attack by termites, we are here to help.
 At Home Care Contractors, our specialty is repairing termite damaged wood elements, such as your home’s framing.
 If you have a problem with these little insects, we have solutions to correct it and help you keep these critters away.

-Home Care Contractors: First AId in Termite Repair
+Home Care Contractors: Termite Repair

 There is nothing positive to be said about having termites in your home.
 To make matters worse, you may have those uninvited critters in your house for a long time before noticing that anything is wrong.
 Additionally, there are different types of termites that can invade a home and it is difficult to know when they are the culprits of the damage, particularly when you don’t know what to look for.